On managing magic mushroom experiences

 The number one concern I hear reflects a fear of losing control—finding oneself in a world where nothing makes sense or you’re unable to manage your experience.

-Using typical dosing categories (micro, low, museum, high, heroic), this is not really a concern at anything under a high dose.
+Using typical dosing categories (micro, low, museum, high, heroic), this doesn’t really seem to be a concern at anything under a high dose.
 To give you an example of what I mean, consider a drug like alcohol.
 One could say something like ‘alcohol makes you a different person’—someone less interested in future consequences and less inhibited.
 You wake up wondering what the drunk version of you did that might be embarrassing or problematic.
 You lose access to the ‘normal’ version of yourself somewhere along the way.

 With mushrooms you don’t lose access to the normal version of you in this way.
 You don’t change into a new and different person.
 This is because the inside-out forces are always there, they’re just a bit less important.
 Less of the brain is occupied in maintaining those stable and global features of yourself.
 What this means is that you’ll be you, with the same level of control over yourself.
 You’ll just notice things that you don’t normally notice.
 The outside-in forces have more sway over your attention.